csjaugustus/tapdtracker/README.md

 # TAPD Tracker
-Tracks when TAPD updates and then sends a message to target chat windows.
+Tracks when TAPD updates and then sends a message to target chat windows.<br/>
-Can also auto-claim videos containing certain keywords. chromedriver.exe only works for Chrome v92.
-Visit https://chromedriver.chromium.org/downloads to get the correct version.
+Can also auto-claim videos containing certain keywords.<br/>
+chromedriver.exe only works for Chrome v92.
+Visit https://chromedriver.chromium.org/downloads to get the correct version.<br/>
 Dependencies: Selenium, pyautogui, pygetwindow, Pillow, pynput, pyperclip.

 ## Table of Contents